 Flow cytometry is primarily used for analysis of which of the following cell types?

-Which oncogene is associated with Burkitt's lymphoma?
+Which condition is most commonly associated with basophilic leukocytosis?

 Explanation: ***AB*** - The results show **clumping with both Anti-A and Anti-B serum**, indicating the presence of both A and B antigens on the red blood cells. - The absence of clumping in the control confirms that the **agglutination with Anti-A and Anti-B is due to specific antigen-antibody reactions**, not nonspecific agglutination. - Blood group AB individuals have both A and B antigens on their RBCs and no anti-A or anti-B antibodies in their serum. *A* - Blood group A would show **clumping with Anti-A serum only** and no clumping with Anti-B serum. - This is incorrect because the sample shows clumping with both antisera. *B* - Blood group B would show **clumping with Anti-B serum only** and no clumping with Anti-A serum. - This is incorrect because the sample shows clumping with both antisera. *O* - Blood group O would show **no clumping with either Anti-A or Anti-B serum**, as it lacks both A and B antigens. - This is incorrect because the sample clearly shows clumping with both Anti-A and Anti-B sera.